How do you wash alpaca blanket

 Why alpaca blankets need special care

-Step 1: Read the care instructions
+Step 1: Read the alpaca blanket washing instructions

 Pro Tip: If purchased from a reputable brand, follow their tailored care advice for the best results.

-Step 2: Hand wash to preserve softness and prevent shrinkage
+Step 2: Hand wash to preserve softness

-How to hand wash your alpaca blanket
+How to hand wash your alpaca blanket properly:

 2. Choose a mild detergent: Opt for a wool-specific or gentle, eco-friendly liquid soap.

-Step 3: Rinse your alpaca blanket properly
+Step 3: Rinse your alpaca blanket carefully

 Step 4: How to Dry Your Alpaca Blanket Correctly